top of page

 RECOMMENDATIONS: North Country Smoke House complete line of bacon, sausages, and ham.
 Chicken thighs, breasts, turkey thighs, breasts, and pulled pork.

 DISCLAIMER: Recipes, photos, and videos are the ownership of Konky's Creative Kitchen, which will include appropriate designation to all parties.
-This recipe development will contain products from both Big Dog Sauce Company and North Country Smokehouse.
-I am not employed by Big Dog Sauce Company NH, nor North Country Smokehouse.
-All logos identified by the parties in this content belong to their rightful owner and credit/identification/links will be provided.
+This recipe development will contain products from North Country Smokehouse.
+I am not employed by North Country Smokehouse.
+All logos identified by the parties in this content belong to their rightful owner.
 This is not a paid promotion.
-The sauces, house seasoning blend, and the collection of meats were supplied by Big Dog Sauce Company NH as a gift for recipe development only.
+Written permission was given directly by North Country Smokehouse to use their logo.

 Recent Posts